WISSAL-MN/WISSAL-MN/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on : fake news detection
-- 🌱 I’m currently learning : Python , Latex ,Dart
+- 🌱 I’m currently learning : Python ,Dart
 - 👯 I’m looking to collaborate on :fake news detection
 - 🤔 I’m looking for help with : Latex ,API
 - 💬 Ask me about : HTML ,CSS ,XML